YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

   AMX binaries are organized into three sections: prefix, code and data (in order).
 The prefix section contains information about the AMX binary such as offsets to the start of the code and data section in the binary.
 The code section stores the p-code and the data segment stores global variables and static local variables.

-  The heap and stacks are created when the AMX binary is loaded into memory using the information present in the prefix section.
+  The heap and stack region is created when the AMX binary is loaded into memory using the information present in the prefix section.

   *See also*: [data segment](https://en.wikipedia.org/wiki/Data_segment), [code segment](https://en.wikipedia.org/wiki/Code_segment), [ELF format](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)